chimpler/pyhocon/README.md

     include url("https://abc.com/test.conf")
     include url("file://abc.com/test.conf")

-When one use a relative path (e.g., test.conf), we use the same directory as the file that includes the new file as a base directory.
+When one uses a relative path (e.g., test.conf), we use the same directory as the file that includes the new file as a base directory.
 If the standard input is used, we use the current directory as a base directory.

 For example if we have the following files: